cloudposse-archives/wp-cli/README.md

 $ cd /path/to/wordpress/project
 $ wp db import /mnt/dump.sql
 ```

-Since the `--path` point inside the container, your dump must be available inside.
+NOTE: The `--path` argument is relative to paths inside of the container.
+Bind mount volumes as necessary.

 ## Credits

 This image is built from bits and pieces of other Dockerfiles.

 Thanks to contributions by the following people:
 - @mbodenhamer, https://github.com/mbodenhamer/docker-alpine-wpcli/
 - @soifou, https://github.com/soifou/wpcli-alpine